 Professor Gary Schwartz

-In 1993 Professor Gary Schwartz, then Professor
+In 1993 Professor Gary Schwartz, then Professor of Psychology,

-for evidence of the afterlife.
-With impeccable academic
+the afterlife.
+With impressive academic credentials and

-he was initially highly skeptical and kept his investigations secret.
+highly skeptical and kept his investigations secret.

-However in 1995 Professor Schwartz met
+However in 1995 Professor Schwartz met the renowned medium

-in ESP, parapsychology and psychic research since the 1950's

-and had written more
+and psychic research since the 1950s and had written more

 than 30 popular books about her investigations.
+In 1971

 Professor Schwartz became so impressed with the evidence